Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 The point is to make the evidence more complete.

-That documentation now has a named home in this series: `Evidence Boundaries and Adoption Limits`.
+That documentation belongs in *Evidence Boundaries and Adoption Limits*.

 ### 5. Comparative adoption evidence remains incomplete